ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * A BPI test instance is set up and running with at least one workstep.
 * A BPI workstep with an output that can be used to generate a zero-knowledge proof.
 * A prover system that can generate a zero-knowledge proof of correctness for the output of size N.
-* The size N is given by the size of the circuit used to generate the proof in terms of number of circuit constraint equations.
+* The size N is given by the size of the circuit used to generate the proof in terms of the number of circuit constraint equations.
 * A verifier system that can verify the zero-knowledge proof.

 Test Steps: